 Your lumbar spine, or lower back, not only supports your upper body weight but also absorbs the force of every step you take.
 It’s, therefore, no surprise that 80% of Americans experience lower back pain at some point in their lives.
-The team of pain experts at International Spine Pain & Performance Center in Washington, D.C., and Arlington, Virginia, uses thorough physical exams and state-of-the-art diagnostics to identify the cause of your pain and provide customized treatments.
+The team of pain experts at International Spine Pain & Performance Center in Washington, D.C., Fairfax, and Arlington, Virginia, uses thorough physical exams and state-of-the-art diagnostics to identify the cause of your pain and provide customized treatments.
 Call ISPP Center or schedule an appointment online today.

 Your lumbar spine is incredibly strong, but also houses many nerves and provides support to your whole body.
 As a result, lower back injuries and degenerative conditions are common and often interrelated.
 Some of the common causes of lumbar back pain include: